 The Cal State Fullerton tradition of Titans helping Titans expands its reach Wednesday, Feb.
-14, with the grand opening of Tuffy's Basic Needs Center.
+14, with the grand opening of Tuffy's Basic Needs Services Center.

 Dedicated to helping students who experience hardships such as food or housing insecurity, the center promotes wellness and offers support — food assistance, short-term housing, hygiene products, professional clothing, emergency grant funds and off-campus social services — that enables students to complete their education.